aakash-dec7/SequenceToSequence/README.md

 ### Create an ECR Repository

-Create an Amazon ECR repository with the same name as specified in `setup.py`:
+Ensure that the Amazon ECR repository exists with the appropriate name as specified in `setup.py`:

 ```python
 setup(